-Whether you are trying to learn the Korean language to understand K-drama’s, K-pop music, planning a trip to Korea, or even learning for work purposes, just follow these simple steps and you will be on your way to speak Korean fluently.
+Whether you are trying to learn the Korean language to understand K-dramas, K-pop music, planning a trip to Korea, or even learning for work purposes, just follow these simple steps as a guide to kickstart your journey.

 1. Learn Hangul [The Korean alphabet]

 Learning Hangul is a good place to start if you want to learn the Korean language.
 This is important especially if you are hoping to progress to reading and writing Korean later on.

 Surprisingly, Hangul is an easy alphabet to learn.
 Hangul has 24 letters – 10 vowels and 14 consonants.

 The letters in Hangul are highly symbolic.
 The consonants are made of simple diagrams of what shape the mouth makes in order to articulate the sound.